Healthy Nature Healthy People initiative

 There are many amazing wild and natural places in New Zealand for people to visit and enjoy.
 Personal experiences and connection with nature on a regular basis provide, amongst other things, powerful benefits for people's health and wellbeing.

-Connecting with nature has been shown to improve concentration, attention and emotional functioning as well as buffering against stress, lowering cortisol levels (flight or fight response) and improves the immune system.
+Connecting with nature has been shown to improve concentration, emotional functioning as well as buffering against stress, lowering cortisol levels (flight or fight response) and improve the immune system.
 It significantly improves mood, enhances wellbeing and provides greater life satisfaction.

 If you would like to discover more about the Healthy Nature Healthy People initiative or explore opportunities to get involved in it, we’d love to hear from you.